Best Tested Tips for Travel Photography Etiquette in Thailand

 Probably the one question people who take our photography workshops ask is: “Is it okay to photograph monks”

 is the short answer.
 Yes, and be polite and show respect is the slightly longer answer.
 Read later in this article for more detail regarding correct etiquette for photographing monks in Thailand.

 Photography In Thailand, 4th Tip:

 Temple Photography Etiquette

-Taking photos in and around temples is a must for everyone who visits Thailand.
+Photography in Thailand must include pictures in and around temples.
 Temples are everywhere and an integral part of the culture.
 There are deep traditions associated with Buddhist temples.
 It pays to be aware of these when you are taking photos.

 - Dress appropriately

 - Don’t turn you back to the Buddha (no selfies with the Buddha)